Are you looking for piano lessons in Bristol or Brighton & Hove?

 What is your ethos?

 We are looking to develop a number of musical communities whose aim is to bring people together with music.
 We provide friendly piano teachers, with all the tools necessary to deliver great piano tuition to our students in their piano studio.
 We then provide a platform where people can come together and share their learning experiences.
 We want to create a musical environment that encourages growth within a nurturing community where everybody feels welcome.

 Why did you choose to setup the next piano school in Bristol?

 Bristol is a wonderful city and I've enjoyed getting to know it better.
-Bristol is very similar to Brighton in many ways; the people are very welcoming and friendly.
-There's a strong musical heartbeat here with many excellent community focused projects.
-Bristol is also very supportive for new businesses and that has been very welcome.
-I am delighted to say that I have found a number of excellent teachers already.
+Bristol is similar to Brighton in many ways and i’ve found the people to be welcoming and friendly.
+There's a strong musical heartbeat here with numerous community focused projects.
+Bristol is also highly supportive of new businesses which has been really useful.
+I am delighted to say that we have found a number of excellent teachers and the team is blossoming.

-We are now providing piano tuition all over Bristol.
-Areas such as Gloucester road, Montpelier, Redland, Cotham, Clifton and Temple Meads and Keynsham to name a few.
+We are now providing piano tuition all over Bristol in areas such as Gloucester road, Montpelier, Redland, Cotham, Bishopston, Clifton and Temple Meads and Keynsham to name a few.

 What is a great piano teacher?

-In order to be an excellent piano teacher, there are variety of different skillsets that are needed.
-We look for good listeners, who are friendly, with the necessary skills and location, to provide you piano tuition.
-The ability to deliver the above in a structured and reliable manner will give our students the necessary environment to develop in a positive manner.
+In order to be an excellent piano teacher, one needs a broad variety of skills.
+We look for good listeners, who are friendly, with the necessary skills and location, to provide the piano tuition you need.
+We aim to do this in order to encourage the necessary environment to develop musicians of all ages and abilities in a positive manner.
 Our piano teachers must welcome feedback and be dedicated learners themselves.
 We believe that healthy learning is born out of positive relationships.
 All of our teachers must be good at what they do but primarily, they must make you feel welcome.

 What do you look for in a Head Teacher?